Nicola-Carroll/CV/README.md

 As a Maths graduate, I have an aptitude for logical thinking and a curious mindset.
 I'm always excited to identify and address the root cause of the problem I'm working on.

 At Bulb, I lead a cash-preservation project on Meter Invoicing, which has saved Bulb £1.3mil and counting.
 The low data quality in the meter invoices was in some part due to poor data passback between energy suppliers and third parties.
-I collated a large sample of meters with incorrect charges and anaylsed them to find patterns in which [dataflows](https://www.businessjuice.co.uk/energy-guides/data-flows/) were consistently missing or incorrect.
+I collated a large sample of meters with incorrect charges and analysed them to find patterns in which [dataflows](https://www.businessjuice.co.uk/energy-guides/data-flows/) were consistently missing or incorrect.
 After speaking with relevant third parties within the industry and collaborating with Bulb's dedicated Dataflow team, I developed a weekly operational task which would prevent meters from being invoiced incorrectly in the first place.

 ### Communication